-- Authentication.
+• Authentication.
 Provides the means to verify the identity of the application and/or user that invokes operations on DDS.
-Includes facilities to perform mutual authentication between DomainParticipantsand establish a shared secret. - Access Control.
-Provides the means to enforce policy decisions on what DDS-related operations an
+Includes facilities to perform mutual authentication between DomainParticipants

-- Cryptography.
+- Access Control.
+Provides the means to enforce policy decisions on what DDS-related operations an authenticated entity can perform.
+For example, which Domains it can join, which Topics it can publish or subscribe to, etc. - Cryptography.
 Implements (or interfaces with libraries that implement) all cryptographic operations including encryption, decryption, hashing, digital signatures, etc. This includes the means to derive keys from a shared secret. - Logging.
 Supports auditing of all DDS security-relevant events.

-The OMG DDS Security specification https://www.omg.org/spec/DDS-SECURITY/ defines a set of builtin plugins for providing interoperable authentication, access control, cryptography, and a logging Topic.
-The Security Plugins are the Connext implementation of these OMG DDS Security builtin interoperability plugins.
-This way, the Security Plugins offer a DDS Security solution that can interoperate with DDS implementations from other vendors.
+The OMG DDS Security specification defines a set of builtin plugins for providing interoperable authentication, access control, cryptography, and a logging Topic.
+The SECURITY PLUGINS are the Connext implementation of these OMG DDS Security builtin interoperability plugins.
+This way, the SECURITY PLUGINS offer a DDS Security solution that can interoperate with DDS implementations from other vendors.